noiverre/Bukkit-to-Fabric-alternatives/README.md

 The first mentioned mods don't mean that it's the better option and the rest are *alternatives*, it's just that the first mentioned mods are the easiest to find during the initial writing of this list

-Try to avoid hybrid Hybrid<->Fabric server softwares, I don't forbid, the choice is yours
+Try to avoid hybrid Bukkit<->Fabric server softwares, I don't forbid, the choice is yours
 - [Cardboard/Banner](https://gist.github.com/Patbox/e44844294c358b614d347d369b0fc3bf)

 Some of the listed mods might not be the most performance efficient when compared to other existing mods